kallaway/100-days-of-code/r1-log.md

 Today's Progress: Today, I signed up for itProTv, and watched web apis, and html, css, bootstrap classes.
 I didn't finish yet.

 Feelings: These days are passing so stressful because of a problem and waiting to see what will happen for next week.
 I am trying to relax; but it's hard.
 I need to also study Microsoft resources before exam.

+Day 88: February 29, 2020

+Today's Progress: I woke up at 7 am and started with unity, checked some tutorials, then continued to ITPROTV finished Bootstrap and Algorithms course.
+I learned how to plan before coding, code became easier to understand with drawing.

+Feelings: I have studied a lot, and didn't have time for workout.
+I have a little headache and stress.

+Day 89: March 1, 2020

+Today's Progress: I started with practice book, I liked the problems related to real life problems, how to approach, how to use code, etc..
+Then finished the book, but I checked the reference Microsoft documentations and related to everything I studied until this time.
+I am forgetting always.
+Learned about BitArray, BitMapData and HashTables, DataSet, ADO.NET, disconnected approach, XmlWriter and XmlReader.

+Feelings: I hope I will remember everything easily tomorrow.